javiersuzuki/design-tokens-example/README.md

-# design-tokens-test
+# Design Tokens Example
-Simple test of design tokens .json file created on Figma and then exported to Github as source of truth for Design <> Development collaboration.
+This is a super simple example on how to use Design Tokens as a source of truth for better Design <> Development collaboration.

+This process is awesome and very important as it helps brands, products and teams maintain consistency of all their brand design styles in a **cross-platform** and **cross-language** way.
+This means that the design styles defined by designers in Figma will be converted into coding styles in any language/technology a developer is using to build an application, improving the workflow and communication to ship or release features with more consistency and speed.

+## Step 1 - Exporting from Figma
+First, you need to generate a .json file with all the values of your Design System.
+This can be done using the Figma Tokens plugin, which allows to generate the .json file with all design system data as in the code below:

-### .json file generated with the Figma Tokens plugin
+#### .json file generated with the Figma Tokens plugin
 ```
 {
   "global": {